Laval wins the jury prize for the best water in Quebec and retains its 5-star rating

 Additional information

-Ville de Laval - Drinking water
+City of Laval – Drinking Water

 Photo credit: Réseau Environnement